jnozzi/cocoadev.com/markdown/ComputeSumOfTableViewColumnValues.md

 When I do this and compile my application, Nothing happens to my [[NSTextField.
 What am I missing.
 Really frustrating you know!

 I figured out my problem. it seams within the for loop whenever I wanted to use "objectForKey:columnID" I always got selector not recognized.
-When I changed it to "valueForKey" it summed up in my General/NSTextField!
+When I changed it to "valueForKey" it summed up in my NSTextField!
 Sweet!